eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 **Workaround**
 1. Remove the repository from the local Appsody CLI.
 For example, run the `appsody repo remove` command.
-2. Remove and add the repository back into Codewind with the template manager.
+2. Remove and add the repository back into Codewind with **Manage Template Sources**.
 3. Rebind the project to Codewind.

 ***